evanj/gcplogs/README.md

 If you write logs in the correct format, Google Cloud's [Stackdriver Logging](https://cloud.google.com/logging/docs/basic-concepts) will understand the timestamps, severity levels, collect structured logs, and report stack traces in the error report.
 This package contains some code to make this easier, as well as some experiments I used to reverse engineer it.
 The code is in Go, but the formatting things are mostly language independent.

+This also contains `gcpzap`, a wrapper for the zap logging library which configures it so Stackdriver understands the logs.

 ## Logging tips